flatcar-archive/flatcar-docs/docs/setup/customization/configuring-dns.md

     - ../../clusters/customization/configuring-dns
 ---

 By default, DNS resolution on Flatcar Container Linux is handled through `/etc/resolv.conf`, which is a symlink to `/run/systemd/resolve/resolv.conf`.
 This file is managed by [systemd-resolved][systemd-resolved].
 Normally, `systemd-resolved` gets DNS IP addresses from [systemd-networkd][systemd-networkd], either via DHCP or static configuration.
 DNS IP addresses can also be set via `systemd-resolved`'s [resolved.conf][resolved.conf].
-See [Network configuration with networkd](network-config-with-networkd) for more information on `systemd-networkd`.
+See [Network configuration with networkd][networkd-config] for more information on `systemd-networkd`.

 ## Using a local DNS cache